About us

 Authorization

 If you make a good faith effort to comply with this policy during your security research, we will consider your research to be authorized.
-We will work
+We will work with you to understand and resolve the issue quickly,

-legal action be initiated by a third party against you for activities that were conducted in accordance with this policy, we will make this authorization known.
+and the Udall Foundation will not recommend or pursue legal action related to your research.
+Should legal action be initiated by a third party against you for activities that were conducted in accordance with

 Guidelines